GreaterWMS/GreaterWMS/README.md

 * [x] API Documents

 [//]: # (development)
-## :eyes: Where is APIs Documents:
+## :eyes: Where are the APIs Documents:

-- After installed you can find APIs Documents from url /docs/
+- After installing, you can find APIs Documents from url /docs/

 ~~~shell
 example: http://127.0.0.1:8008/docs/